benders5e/benders5e/waterbender.md

 ### Healing

 #### Healing
 Beginning when you choose this specialization at 5th level, you gain the ability to heal yourself and others.
-Once per long rest, if you spend one minute concentrating and passing water over another person's body, you heal them by an amount of hit points equal to three times your waterbender level.
+By spending one minute concentrating and passing water over another person's body, you heal them by an amount of hit points equal to three times your waterbender level.

+You can use this ability a number of times equal to your bending modifier.
+You regain all expended uses after a long rest.

 #### Greater Healing
 At 8th level, your healing powers increase.
 When you heal a creature, you can use your ability to grant the effects of the *Revivify* spell instead of restoring hit points.